erikkessler1/viewed-more/README.txt

    python processer.py <input_file> <output_file>

-The tagged dataset is in the 'dataset' dir.
+The labeled dataset is in the 'dataset' dir.
 There are datasets that include all languages and only English.